Multinational Corporation MNC

 Laughlin, and Mohammad Badrul Ahsan - Frequent criticism of multinational corporation

-maintains that the social responsibility of business is to increase profits.
-A general
+Doctrine, according to which the social responsibility of business is to increase

-framework recognizing that the long-range purpose of exchange is the mutual satisfaction
+profits.
+Recognizing that the purpose of exchange is the mutual satisfaction of all

-of the interests of all parties leads to a discussion of concepts from Blau's exchange
+parties leads to a discussion of concepts from Blau's exchange structuralism.

-structuralism.
-A structural model for enhancing multinational corporation strategy for
+A model for enhancing multinational corporation strategy for socially responsible exchange

 Countries, Development, and the Multinational Corporation